 Me and my colleagues have presented our research in conferences such as Pangborn, SXSW, ICMI, SenseAsia, CHI, TVX, and ESOMAR.
 We have also published it in journals such as Food Quality and Preference, The Quarterly Journal of Experimental Psychology, PeerJ, International Journal of Human-Computer Studies, Psychology of Aesthetics, Creativity, and the Arts, Journal of Business Research, Psychology and Marketing, Motivation and Emotion, and Frontiers in Psychology.
 I have published four books, including three edited collections (see books).

-Our research has been covered by several media outlets (e.g., Aftenposten, The Guardian, New Yorker, Wired, IFT, Science Daily, El Tiempo).
-Currently, I’m part of the Editorial Board of the International Journal of Gastronomy and Food Science and I’m acting as an associate editor in the journal Frontiers in Human-Media Interaction (Psychology and Computer Science Journals).
+Our research has been covered by several media outlets (e.g., Aftenposten, The Guardian, Big Think, New Yorker, Wired, IFT, Science Daily, El Tiempo).
+Currently, I’m part of the Editorial Board of the International Journal of Gastronomy and Food Science and I’m acting as an associate editor in the journal Frontiers in Human-Media Interaction (Psychology and Computer Science Journals) and Frontiers in Advertising and Marketing Communication (Communication Journal).

 I have taught several undergraduate, master’s, PhD, and executive courses including multisensory experiences, multisensory marketing (module 3 in link, see some photos here), sensation and perception, brand management, service marketing, customer experience management, digital marketing, and consumer neuroscience.